Food Service Director Salary

 Pay by Experience Level for Food Service Director

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Food Service Directors with a lot of experience do not necessarily enjoy more money.
 Survey participants with less than five years' experience pocket $41K on average, but those with five to 10 years of experience enjoy a much bigger median of $47K.
 On average, Food Service Directors make $53K following one to two decades on the job.
 Food Service Directors who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $55K.

 Pay Difference by Location

-San Francisco is home to an above-average pay rate for Food Service Directors, 55 percent higher than the national average.
-Food Service Directors can also look forward to large paychecks in cities like Houston (+48 percent), New York (+35 percent), Los Angeles (+35 percent), and Philadelphia (+25 percent).
-The lowest-paying market is Buffalo, which sits 11 percent below the national average.
+San Francisco offers some of the highest pay in the country for Food Service Directors, 61 percent above the national average.
+Food Service Directors will also find cushy salaries in Houston (+48 percent), New York (+45 percent), Los Angeles (+34 percent), and Philadelphia (+25 percent).
+Chicago is the lowest-paying area, 7 percent south of the national average.

 Related Job Salaries

 Key Stats for Food Service Director